JettIsOnTheNet/TypeScript_In_24_Hours_Crash_Course/README.md

-# Introduction and Welcome to TypeScript

-Welcome to the world of TypeScript!
+# Welcome to the world of TypeScript!

 In this crash course, we will embark on a journey to learn and master the basics of programming in TypeScript.
-There are 24 modules, with each module taking at longest around 1 hour to complete.
-Have your cup of tea in hand?
-Click here and let's get started!
+There are 24 modules, and at the start of each module, you should start a timer.
+If you have completed a module with time remaining, review the module before the time runs out, or repeat the exercises.
+This will help you reenforce and retain the knowledge in the module.
+While this could be considered a beginner course, it by no means covers every aspect of TypeScript.
+We do assume you have at a minimum very basic knowledge of programming, or have tried to learn programming before.
+Ready to go?
+Let's not waste more time.
+Grab a cup of tea and CLICK HERE TO GET STARTED!

 # Modules

 **Module 1: Introduction to TypeScript**
-- Introduction to TypeScript
+1.1 Introduction to TypeScript
-- Installing TypeScript
+1.2 Installing TypeScript
-- Setting up a TypeScript project
+1.3 Setting up a TypeScript project
-- Basic types and variables
+1.4 Basic types and variables
+1.5 Your first TypeScript Program
+1.6 Module 1 Wrap Up

 **Module 2: TypeScript Functions**
-- Declaring functions
+2.1 Declaring functions
-- Function parameters and return types
+2.2 Function parameters and return types
-- Optional and default parameters
+2.3 Optional and default parameters
-- Function overloading
+2.4 Function overloading
+2.5 A simple project.

 **Module 3: TypeScript Classes**
 - Creating classes